osmandapp/docs/content/osmand/map/point-layers-on-map.md

 ## Points of interest (POI)

-[A point of interest (POI)](https://en.wikipedia.org/wiki/Point_of_interest) is a specific point (place or object) that marked on the map and could be useful or interesting.
-[POI data] (https://wiki.openstreetmap.org/wiki/Points_of_interest) has taken from the OpenStreetMap project.
+[A point of interest (POI)](https://en.wikipedia.org/wiki/Point_of_interest) is a specific point that marked on the map.
+POI represents interesting or useful places and objects.[POI data](https://wiki.openstreetmap.org/wiki/Points_of_interest) have been taken from the OpenStreetMap project.

+### POI categories and types
 There are many types of POI.
 For example:

-? - Churches, schools, town halls, distinctive buildings
+- Churches, schools, town halls, distinctive buildings
 - Post offices, shops, postboxes, telephone boxes
 - Pubs (pub names are useful when navigating by map)
 - Car parks and lay-bys (and whether free or not)
 - Speed cameras
-- Tourist attractions?
+- Tourist attractions

 Each POI type in OsmAnd assigned a specific icon and color.
-POIs' [zoom level](/osmand/map/vector-maps#details) and design could be different for some [map styles](/osmand/map/vector-maps#default-map-styles).
+POIs' [zoom level](/osmand/map/vector-maps#details) and design could be different in some [map styles](/osmand/map/vector-maps#default-map-styles).

 ![POI layer](/assets/images/map/poi_layer.png)